-Features were re-located and mapped.
-It is expected to return to this site to perform additional manual work exposing a larger section of the subcrop or exposing the bedrock further to the east, followed by sampling and assaying will be done if warranted.
-Since limited outcrop occurs on the claim, geophysical methods, MMI or diamond drilling would be a method to further explore the rest of the claim area.
+It is expected to return to this site to perform additional manual stripping work exposing around the outcrop areas, followed by sampling and assaying if warranted.
+The alteration feature indicated in the historic drilling to the east would not be on strike to outcrop/subcrop on this claim however the dip extension may underlie the claim at depth if the feature persists westward.
+As previously suggested in prior reports, deep sensing geophysical methods and or diamond drilling of target areas would be a method to further explore the rest of the claim area.